Find Master’s Degrees – Postgraduate Academic DegreesCreate Account

 Almost every discipline that offers a degree program in the US and UK also has some form of Master’s degree.
 These are typically two-to-three year programs designed to take the basic training and knowledge provided in a Bachelor’s setting and shape it into a specialised and more nuanced understanding of a specific focal area within the discipline.
-For example, taking an English degree further, by specialising in rhetoric, literary interpretation, or creative writing.
+For example, taking an English degree further, by specialising in rhetoric, literary interpretation, studying as an international student at Langara college, Atlantis university, or creative writing.
+You can also read more about the gre exam dates.

 What is a Master’s Program?